antoniocarlon/richmaps/README.md

 [[https://github.com/antoniocarlon/richmaps/blob/master/example.jpg]]

 ### Limitations
-For now, rotate and tilt gestures must be disabled to avoid undesired behaviour (this will change in future implementations).
+- For now, rotate and tilt gestures must be disabled to avoid undesired behaviour (this will change in future implementations).
+- Entities are not clickable
+- Drawing is not geodesic

 ### Future work
 Improve drawing to allow rotate and tilt gestures.